-Your sample is issued to you by means of the Coversheet.
-For all of your issued addresses, there will be a pre-printed address in the top left-hand corner.
+Your sample is issued to you by means of the Coversheet which has the address you are to call at pre-printed in the top left hand box.

-The Coversheet is an important document for a number of functions crucial to the survey:
+The Coversheet is the key document for a number of functions crucial to the survey:

 - 1. Determining whether the address is a residential address eligible for interview. - 2.
-Defining and updating any changes to the household membership in relation to last year. - 3.
-Providing a basis for completing this year's household grid and to show who is eligible for an individual interview. - 4.
-Recording household and individual interview outcomes. - 5.
+Defining household membership to provide the basis for completing this year's household grid and to show who is eligible for an individual interview. - 3.
+Recording household and individual interview outcomes. - 4.
 Where households do not agree to take part, recording the reasons for the refusal and some details about the household.